 I am passionate about raising standards within the children’s activities industry to give parents peace of mind and am a member of the board of the Children’s Activities Association – the UK industry led not-for-profit organisation founded and governed by experts to help parents, schools, nurseries and all children’s activities providers by raising the standard of children’s activities, providing an invaluable accreditation pathway and providing support to industry members.

-Ruth Lowbridge is currently Executive Chair of the SFEDI Group of Companies, all of which promote and support enterprise and entrepreneurial skills development throughout the UK.
+Ruth Lowbridge is Executive Chair of the SFEDI Group of Companies, all of which promote and support enterprise and entrepreneurial skills development throughout the UK.
+The group includes SFEDI, the Sector Skills Body for Enterprise and Business Support and the Institute of Enterprise and Entrepreneurs (IOEE), the UK’s only learning institute dedicated to enterprise skills development and its recognition.
 As a business owner herself for over 20 years, with successful ventures including a chain of bistros, conference centre, software company and national training consultancy, Ruth knows more than most how it feels to start up and run an enterprise.
-Part of the Government’s SME Advisory Board, Ruth is passionate about making a positive impact on the lives of others.
+Her work also includes sitting on the government’s SME Advisory Board and being the small business representative on the Small Business Charter Management Board.
+Ruth is passionate about making a positive impact on the lives of others and in 2016 was made an MBE for her services to entrepreneurs and UK business.